 Whether it’s base camping in one place or a journey program travelling to a different location each night either walking, rafting, canoeing, cycling – it’s all an adventure and the change can be the very thing that breaks the cycle of same-old-same-old.

-Those that rise to the top are often those who have faced adversity, who’ve struggled, done it tough, experienced the hard stuff and can take from that ‘if I can get through that I can get through anything’.
+Those that rise to the top is often those who have faced adversity, who’ve struggled, done it tough, experienced the hard stuff and can take from that ‘if I can get through that I can get through anything’.

 When you add kids into the picture – it’s a whole new ball game but believe me, it’s important that young people spend time outdoors.
 Why not just stay at home?
 Why not sleep in your own comfy bed?
 Think of the shower and toilet that’s easily accessible.
 Why would you bother going outside to explore?